 Huberman AD, Stellwagen D, Chapman B (2002) Decoupling eye-specific segregation from lamination in the lateral geniculate nucleus.
 J. Neurosci.
 22:9419-9429.

 Andrew Huberman received his Ph.D. in Neuroscience from UC Davis and carried out his postdoctoral training with Dr. Ben Barres in the Department of Neurobiology at Stanford University School of Medicine.
-Andrew was a Helen Hay Whitney Postdoctoral Fellow and is currently a new faculty member in Biology and Neurosciences at UCSD.
+Andrew was a Helen Hay Whitney Postdoctoral Fellow, and is currently a 2013 McKnight Scholar, a 2013 Pew Scholar, and faculty member in Biology and Neurosciences at UC San Diego.